meysam-motaharfar/Fined-tuning-LLM-for-text-classification/README.md

 # Models

-Four different pre-trained LLMs were fine-tuned for each dataset configuration:
+The following pre-trained LLMs were fine-tuned for each dataset configuration:

 Qwen 2.5